What Does A Paleo Diet Mean?

 - Sweet potato hash with ground turkey and bell peppers

-- Almond flour pancakes with fresh berries
+- Paleo almond flour pancakes with fresh berries

 Lunch

-- Tuna wrapped in lettuce leaves with sliced avocado
+- Tuna lettuce wraps with avocado

-- Zucchini noodles with homemade meat sauce
+- Zoodles with homemade meat sauce

 Dinner

-- Grilled salmon with roasted Brussels sprouts and sweet potato
+- Grilled salmon with roasted Brussels sprouts

-- Slow-cooker beef stew with carrots and parsnips
+- Slow-cooker beef stew

-- Stuffed bell peppers with ground bison and cauliflower rice
+- Stuffed bell peppers with cauliflower rice

 Snacks